Monday, October 7, 2024

 I'm waiting for the second book from the library!

-WARNING NOTE: There is some sex and photos thereof.
+WARNING NOTE: There are some descriptions of sex and of photos thereof.
 It is easy to skip, which I did, but I wanted to mention it.

 No comments: